praekelt/seed-auth-api/docs/http_api.rst

       {"token":"eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiYWRtaW4iOnRydWV9.TJVA95OrM7E2cBab30RMHrHDcEfxjoYZgeFONFh7HgQ"}

-.. http:post:: /tokens/verify
+.. http:get:: /token

    Verify that an existing token is valid, and return the token's payload.

-   :<json str token: The token to verify.
-   :>json obj payload: The payload of the token.
+   :>header Authorization: "JWT " followed by the token to verify :>json obj payload: The payload of the token.
    :status 200: The token is valid.
    :status 400: The token is invalid.